reductstore/website/blog/2024-08-22-how-to-store-vibration-data-part-3/index.md

 ![Benchmark Results](img/benchmark_results.webp)

-In **Part 1** of this series, we discussed the importance of efficiently storing both **raw vibration data** and **pre-processed metrics**, as well as the advantages of using time-series databases like ReductStore.
+In [**How to Store Vibration Sensor Data | Part 1**](/blog/how-to-store-vibration-sensor-data), we discussed the importance of efficiently storing both **raw vibration data** and **pre-processed metrics**, as well as the advantages of using time-series databases like ReductStore.
 We explored best practices for setting up data retention policies to manage high-frequency sensor data effectively.

-In **Part 2**, we provided a practical example of how to use ReductStore for storing and querying vibration sensor readings.
+In [**How to Store Vibration Sensor Data | Part 2**](/blog/how-to-store-vibration-sensor-data/part-2), we provided a practical example of how to use ReductStore for storing and querying vibration sensor readings.
 Specifically, we demonstrated how to store simulated vibration sensor values in **1-second chunks**, each packaged as **binary data**.
 This approach significantly optimizes the storage process, especially when dealing with high-frequency data like vibration measurements.

-In this final post, we compare **ReductStore** and **InfluxDB** in a real-world benchmark scenario, focusing on their **write** and **read performance** for high-frequency sensor data.
+In this final post, we compare [**ReductStore**](/) and [**InfluxDB**](https://www.influxdata.com/) in a real-world benchmark scenario, focusing on their **write** and **read performance** for high-frequency sensor data.
 We will showcase how ReductStore’s chunk-based binary storage delivers superior efficiency and scalability compared to InfluxDB, particularly in handling high-frequency data like vibration sensor measurements.

 {/* truncate */}